mech-lang/mech/README.md

 # Mech Syntax

 A toolchain for compiling textual syntax into Mech blocks.
+Consists of a lexer, parser, and compiler.

 ## License